 We maintain several facilities inside the Allen House, including:

 - The David Bohnett Cyber Center, providing free Internet access and other computing services to the UVM community.

 - A Resource Lending Library containing over 500 LGBT-related books and films, along with a small collection of LGBT magazines.
 These resources may be borrowed by members of the UVM community for up to 3 weeks.
 Our LibraryThing site contains a listing of all of the titles we own.

-- A Student Drop-In Center located on the first floor of the Allen House, which students visit to study, eat snacks, or simply hang out on the couch.
+- A Student Lounge is located on the first floor of the Allen House, which students visit to study, eat snacks, or simply hang out on the couch.

 About the Allen House